NakamotoSans/dRyver/README.md

 ### What we are providing 😇
 ---

-- We eliminate the existence of middle agency, thereby completely removing the regulation of salaries of drivers by corporations.
-So, earnings of the driver are solely dependent on the number of rides he/she makes.
+- We eliminate the existence of the middle agency, thereby completely removing the regulation of salaries of drivers by corporations.
+So, the earnings of the driver are solely dependent on the number of rides he/she makes.
 - All the data is stored on the peer-to-peer decentralized Polygon Matic Chain.
-This not only ensures complete security, but also a lightning fast experience.
+This not only ensures complete security, but also a lightning-fast experience.
 Data privacy is maintained by the access specifiers of data members and methods defined in the smart contracts.
 - We are not only eliminating the middle man, the L2 solution by Polygon gives us a boost in transaction rate.
 It is also a known fact that data transfer is faster in a mesh network.
-- We have implemented smart contract addressing the issue of storing critical data necessary at different stages of Taxi Hailing and making it verifiable by all stakeholders in dRyver.
+- We have implemented a smart contract addressing the issue of storing critical data necessary at different stages of Taxi Hailing and making it verifiable by all stakeholders in dRyver.